bandinopla/bandinopla/README.md

 I'm a Full Stack Web Dev, casual Game Dev, creator of the site [weightxreps.net](https://weightxreps.net/) and also a bit of a [3D Character Artist](https://www.artstation.com/bandinopla)

-Im experience in web development, casual game development and 3D asset production.
+I'm experienced in web development, casual game development and 3D asset production.

 #### :point_down: Here are some of my personal apps/projects i've done: